NASA-IMPACT/veda-backend/README.md

 # Operations

-## Ingesting metadata
+## Adding new data to veda-backend

+> **Warning** PgSTAC records should be loaded in the database using [pypgstac](https://github.com/stac-utils/pgstac#pypgstac) for proper indexing and partitioning.

-STAC records should be loaded using [pypgstac](https://github.com/stac-utils/pgstac#pypgstac).
-The [cloud-optimized-data-pipelines](https://github.com/NASA-IMPACT/cloud-optimized-data-pipelines) project provides examples of cloud pipelines that use pypgstac to load data into a STAC catalog, as well as examples of transforming data to cloud optimized formats.
+The VEDA ecosystem includes tools specifially created for loading PgSTAC records and optimizing data assets.
+The [veda-data-pipelines](https://github.com/NASA-IMPACT/veda-data-pipelines) project provides examples of cloud pipelines that transform data to cloud optimized formats, generate STAC metadata, and submit records for publication to the veda-backend database using the [veda-stac-ingestor](https://github.com/NASA-IMPACT/veda-stac-ingestor).

 ## Support scripts
 Support scripts are provided for manual system operations.